ylab-hi/ScanExitronLR/test_data/README.md

 In this example, you will run ScanExitronLR on two small bam files from _Aradopsis thaliana_ and find a specific transcript enriched in exitrons.
 They are two technical replicates from the floral bud ([NCBI accession PRJNA605023](https://www.ncbi.nlm.nih.gov/bioproject?LinkName=biosample_bioproject&from_uid=14008366)).

+Please download the example bam files [here](https://drive.google.com/drive/folders/1JHY2dqf6O5QgOAJpALhBh2iAquf3EY7O?usp=sharing) or from this github page.

 ## Running ScanExitron

 First, it is necessary to download a specifically formated version of TAIR10 reference genome and annotation, [which can be found here.](https://drive.google.com/drive/folders/1FNZ5HRJOvGeiMxMObXBPgTGC2E0l3yeE?usp=sharing) This includes a sorted GFF file and a GFF database (with the '.db' extension).
 ScanExitron will create such a database if none is found, but downloading it here will save time.
 We require that the GFF annotation file is sorted for speed and memory efficiency.
-This example will assume you have downloaded these files in the ScanExitronLR/data folder.
+This example will assume you have downloaded these files and have them in the current working directory folder.

-**STEP 1:** Enter the ScanExitronLR directory and run ScanExitronLR with the following command:
+**STEP 1:** Enter the directory you have downloaded the BAM and TAIR files and run ScanExitronLR with the following command:

-    selr extract -i test_data/ara_example_1.bam -g data/TAIR10.fas -r data/TAIR10_GFF3_sorted.gff -sa -aradopsis
+    selr extract -i ara_example_1.bam -g TAIR10.fas -r TAIR10_GFF3_sorted.gff -sa -aradopsis

 The `-sa` flag tells ScanExitronLR to save the abundances for downstream analysis.
 The `-aradopsis` runs ScanExitronLR in *Aradopsis* mode.
 If the flag is not set and *Aradopsis* alignments are used, you will get a `contig not found` error.

 Run the same command for the second example:

-    selr extract -i test_data/ara_example_2.bam -g data/TAIR10.fas -r data/TAIR10_GFF3_sorted.gff -sa -aradopsis
+    selr extract -i ara_example_2.bam -g TAIR10.fas -r TAIR10_GFF3_sorted.gff -sa -aradopsis

 **STEP 2:** You will now have two exitron files, `ara_example_1.exitron` and  `ara_example_2.exitron`.
 In addition, because we saved the abundances, you should also have the files